Best Soil For Cannabis

 Organic matter also breaks down slowly, which means that it releases nutrients gradually over time, whereas inorganic matter does not break down as easily and can leach harmful toxins into the soil.
 For these reasons, most cannabis growers use an organic soil mix for their plants.

 To make your own cannabis soil, you will need to start with a soil mix that drains well.
-You can either purchase a commercial potting mix specifically for cannabis, or you can make your own by combining equal parts vermiculite, perlite, and organic matter (such as compost).
+You can either purchase a commercial potting soil mix specifically for cannabis, or you can make your own by combining equal parts vermiculite, perlite, and organic matter (such as compost).

 You will then need to add in some organic matter to give your plant the nutrients it needs.
 This could include bat guano, kelp meal, blood meal, bone meal, or worm castings.
 You can also add in some coffee grounds or compost tea to help increase microbial activity in the soil.